9 Drawings to Celebrate Our 9th Birthday

 "ArchDaily is a democratic platform where any architect can show their work and be spotlighted...
 The openness, without pre-conceived filters, allows for a diverse ecology in architecture, shown and known..."

-Sergei Tchoban (nps tchoban voss)
+Sergei Tchoban (Tchoban Voss Architekten)

 "How do I see ArchDaily?
 It is an infinitely growing architecture platform which reports about an infinitely growing city in an absolutely professional way."